-Plantation Golf and Country Club Equity Membership Lawsuits
+Plantation Golf and Country Club Equity Membership Class Action Lawsuit

 Concert Golf Partners Buys Plantation Golf and Country Club

-The Country Club sold to Concert Golf Partners, a company that “owns and operates 19 upscale private clubs.”
+The Plantation Golf and Country Club sold to Concert Golf Partners, a company that “owns and operates 19 upscale private clubs.”
 Along with the sale came a plan to recapitalize.
-Tom Kubik, the president of Plantation Golf and Country Club, told the Venice Gondolier Sun that “in addition to the reinvestment program, CGP will immediately redeem all resigned member equity, exchanging current member equity redemption rights for those improvements.”
-The full article about the sale of PGCC is available here.
+Tom Kubik, then president of Plantation Golf and Country Club, told the Venice Gondolier Sun that “in addition to the reinvestment program, CGP will immediately redeem all resigned member equity, exchanging current member equity redemption rights for those improvements.”

 Self Serving Business Practices and Harm to Resigned Members

-According to the June 4th, 2013 PGCC legal committee meeting minutes, board and staff members question attorneys about the equity membership refunds.
-A copy of the meeting notes is available by clicking on the document to the right.
+According to the June 4th, 2013 PGCC legal committee meeting minutes, board and staff members questioned attorneys about the equity membership refunds.

 To change redemption bylaws, 100% of the resigned members waiting on refunds must agree to any changes.
 However, board members changed the redemption ‘formula’ in the bylaws against attorney advice.
 The new amount is a fraction of the refund resigned members are entitled to at the time of resignation.
 Even more, this change came with no consent from resigned members waiting on their redemption.

-Board members and staff made the decision to change the bylaws, knowing it would harm the resigned members.
+In 2016 board members and staff made the decision to change the bylaws, knowing it would harm more than 700 resigned members.
 However, the amount of money the club saves from lowering refund amounts greatly outweighs the amount they have to pay in a few lawsuits over the refunds.
 So, the country club chose profit over people.
 These are self-serving business practices in action at the expense of resigned members.

-Consequently, the minutes of this meeting prove the board members and legal committee were aware of the Self Serving Business Practices in use when changing redemption bylaws without consent.
+Consequently, the minutes of this meeting show the board members and legal committee were aware of the self serving business practices in use when changing redemption bylaws without consent.

 mctlaw is Actively Litigating Resigned Equity Membership Cases on Behalf of Our Clients